boltops-tools/terraspace-docs/_reference/terraspace-plugin-ci.md

 ## Options

 ```
 y, [--force]  # Bypass overwrite are you sure prompt for existing files
-    [--pr], [--no-pr]  # Generate pr code also.
-Most CI systems don't have PR support
 ```